Alxjlv/VARpedia/README.md

 1. This was developed on Java 8 with JavaFX.
 This code may not work if you have openjdk etc.

-1. If you've extracted the Jar from a zip file you may need to run `chmod +x` to give it executable permissions to run
+1. If you've extracted the Jar & script from a zip file you may need to run `chmod +x` to give them executable permissions to run

 1. Our target audience is the Elderly